connorwiniarczyk/libcw/readme.md

 # libcw

+libcw is a library I wrote for myself to make programming in C more productive and enjoyable.

 libcw is a personal set of pure C utility libraries to help make up for the languages lack of a modern standard library.
 It implements a simple arena allocator and builds on top of that a sort of psuedo standard library